abarker/abarker.github.io/content/understanding_python_imports.rst

    \scriptstyle\texttt{my_package/my_subpackage/baz.py} \;\Longleftrightarrow\; \texttt{./my_subpackage/baz.py} \;\Longrightarrow\; \texttt{.my_subpackage.baz} \\

 * Two dots refer to the parent directory of the directory containing the module.
-They can occur alone or at the beginning of a longer dotted path.
-  The following correspondence holds inside the `baz` module (which is located in directory `my_subpackage`).
-The first two are equivalent filesystem paths relative to directory `src/my_package/my_subpackage` and the last one is the Python dotted path:
+The two dots can occur alone or at the beginning of a longer dotted path.
+The following correspondences hold inside the `baz` module (which is located in directory `my_subpackage`).
+The first two components on a line are equivalent filesystem paths relative to directory `src/my_package/my_subpackage` and the final one is the Python dotted path:

 .. math::